abelardopardo/ontask_b/docs_src/Using/index.rst

 OnTask extends the structure of each cell and complements the description with an additional text that is called the *feedback*.
 Once the table has been populated (multiple criteria and multiple levels of attainment), an email template can be created in which the appropriate feedback elements are selected based on the values of each criteria for each learner.

-The first step to create a personalized rubric feedback action is, as with the previous action, to click in he button to add an action and select the option *Rubric feedback*.
+The first step to create a personalized rubric feedback action is, as with the previous action, to click on the button to add an action and select the option *Rubric feedback*.

 .. figure:: /scaptures/rubric_create.png
    :align: center